-Tell a story from your life, describing an experience that either demonstrates your character or helped to shape it.
+Tell a story from your life, describing an experience that either demonstrates your character or helped to shape it (500-700 words).

 1:54 - 2:11, a time interval I would never forget.
 With my guitar in hand, I rewound the song to 1:54 for the thousandth time.
 It has been months since I first started practicing this song, and I still couldn’t play these 17 seconds.
 I was getting frustrated.
 My fingertips were sore from the sliding and indenting on the steel strings.
 My shoulders ache from the weight of my guitar strapped over it, but I refused to give up.